18F/guides-router/README.md

 # Getting Started

-`guidse-router` is a simple utility that forwards requests for 18F guides to the appropriate guide based on the path prefix.
+`guides-router` is a simple utility that forwards requests for 18F guides to the appropriate guide based on the path prefix.

 For example, requests to `/accessibility` are forwarded to the guide on building accessible web applications.